-(e) With all $r^{ij}_{kl}\leq0$ and $\gamma^{ij}_{kl}$ real, all terms in the above sums are $\geq0$ and the sum is strictly positive unless \emph{all} the terms are zero which requires that $\gamma^{ij}_{kl}=0$ whenever $d^i_k\not=d^j_l$.
+(e) With all $r^{ij}_{kl}\leq0$, all terms in the above sums are $\geq0$ and the sum is strictly positive unless \emph{all} the terms are zero which requires that $\gamma^{ij}_{kl}=0$ whenever $d^i_k\not=d^j_l$.
 Since the $d^i_k$ are monotonically decreasing in standard form, we have $D=\oplus_m d_m \id_{n_m}$ and thus \Eqref{Seq:X4} implies $\gamma_p=\oplus_m G_m$.
-The blocks $G_m$ are (of course) antisymmetric and must all have even dimension: odd block are incompatible with $\gamma_p$ being pure, since the eigenvalues of $i\gamma_p$ are $\{\pm1\}$ and must coincide with those of the blocks $iG_m$ -- but an odd antisymmetric matrix always has at least one eigenvalue zero.
-Thus all the $G_m$ are valid CMs and we have the advertised block-structure of $\gamma_p$ and $D$.
+The blocks $G_m$ are (of course) antisymmetric and must all have even dimension: odd blocks are incompatible with $\gamma_p$ being pure, since the eigenvalues of $i\gamma_p$ are $\{\pm1\}$ and must coincide with those of the blocks $iG_m$ -- but an odd antisymmetric matrix always has at least one eigenvalue zero.
+Thus all the $G_m$ are valid CMs and we have the advertised block structure of $\gamma_p$ and $D$.